-It only calls for 6 ingredients (5 if you don’t count the cinnamon garnish 😉) and is not too difficult to make.
+It only calls for 6 ingredients and is not too difficult to make.
 It is also a one pot dish, making cleaning a breeze.

 Please note that below is a guide for some of the ingredients we used in the recipe.
 The printable recipe further down the page has the complete list of ingredients, including quantities and step-by-step instructions.

 These are the ingredients used in this rice pudding with oat milk.

 - Arborio rice: This rice gives the pudding a nice “bite” when cooked.

 - Sugar: Provides the sweetness for the pudding.
 It can be adjusted to your liking.

 - Salt: Brings out all the flavors in the pudding.